c1jb/c1jb/README.md

 -Designing, creating, and deploying a software solution to a central issue with a team

-CSC 309 Software Engineering II*
+CSC 309 Software Engineering II

 -Designing, creating, and deploying a software solution to a central issue with a team

-CSC 349 Design and Analysis of Algorithms*
+CSC 349 Design and Analysis of Algorithms

 -Intermediate and advanced algorithms and their analysis

 -Mathematical, geometrical, and graph algorithms.
 NP-complete problems

 -Additional topics will be chosen from pattern matching, file compression, cryptology, dynamic and linear programming, and exhaustive search

+CSC 365 Introduction to Database Systems*

+-Basic principles of database management systems (DBMS) and of DBMS application development

+-DBMS objectives, systems architecture, database models with emphasis on Entity-Relationship and Relational models, data definition and manipulation languages, the
+Structured Query Language (SQL), database design, application development tools

 *in progress